wolfcms/wolfcms/readme.txt

 Hiawatha   : http://www.hiawatha-webserver.org/
 Nginx      : http://nginx.org/en/

+If you're running Wolf CMS on a different HTTP server, let us know at http://forum.wolfcms.org/

 ## Notes

 Password is in sha512 + salt so you know how to change it manually in the database!